Table of Contents

 That little Einstein bulb upside down lamp action is right up my alley.
 That’s definitely in my bedroom decor daydream.

-This bedroom from Ikea is giving off a masculine vibe.
-I know.
+This bedroom from Ikea is giving off a masculine vibe and I’m here for it.
 It definitely seems like something a bachelor with unintentional good taste would throw together.

 That headboard is a screen for a desk.
 Like, that you would use at work in a cubicle for some privacy.